 If you would like to find out more about your options and to see if you qualify, contact our patient coordinators today at (800) 729-3065 to schedule a free consultation.

 * Every patient is given a Patient Satisfaction Survey shortly after treatment.
 Responses to the 11-question survey are aggregated to determine patient satisfaction with the delivery of treatment.

-^ Quality of Life Survey data measured the patient’s self-assessed quality of life and measurable quality of improvement at three months.
+^ Quality of Life Survey data measured the patient’s self-assessed quality of life and measurable quality of improvement at three months of COPD patients.

 All claims made regarding the efficacy of Lung Institute's treatments as they pertain to pulmonary conditions are based solely on anecdotal support collected by Lung Institute.
 Individual conditions, treatment and outcomes may vary and are not necessarily indicative of future results.
 Testimonial participation is voluntary.
 Lung Institute does not pay for or script patient testimonials.

 As required by Texas state law, the Lung Institute Dallas Clinic has received Institutional Review Board (IRB) approval from MaGil IRB, now Chesapeake IRB, which is fully accredited by the Association for the Accreditation of Human Research Protection Program (AAHRPP), for research protocols and procedures.
 The Lung Institute has implemented these IRB approved standards at all of its clinics nationwide.
 Approval indicates that we follow rigorous standards for ethics, quality, and protections for human research.

 The Lung Institute takes patient privacy seriously.
 The law requires that our healthcare facilities and medical personnel protect the privacy of your medical record and other health information We are also required to notify you of our privacy practices with regard to your Protected Health Information.
 This Privacy & Security Notice explains how your medical information is protected under HIPAA and HITECH laws and how your information may be used, disclosed, and accessed.